Foxboron/clave/README.md

 ## How
-Golang implements the entire openpgp system with high level abstractions.
+Golang implements the entire OpenPGP system with high level abstractions.
 It's pretty neat and easy to use.
 To create the signature we initiate the signing with the public key, along with a default configuration for the signature packet.

 Since the public key is used, the actual signing parts of the library will crash.
-We dispatch the actual signing into a own thread, and recover from the crash.
+We dispatch the actual signing into its own thread, and recover from the crash.
 We can then grab the hash from the Hash struct we made, and use this in our signature request.

 https://github.com/Foxboron/clave/blob/master/src/signature.go#L47

-The signature request created by clave contains the filename, unix timestamp and the signing hash.
+The signature request created by clave contains the filename, Unix timestamp and the signing hash.
 This is used locally to resume the signing process by faking a hash struct.
-This enables us to make sure the openpgp library never modifies the hash, and that our signing hash will always be returned.
+This enables us to make sure the OpenPGP library never modifies the hash, and that our signing hash will always be returned.
 This creates the valid signature locally.

 ## Drawbacks
-There are some drawbacks, the Go openpgp library is weird, so reading from keyrings are not trivial.
-The current implementation exports your key from gnupg, and then decrypt the key where you end up with typing the password twice.
+There are some drawbacks, the Go openpgp library is weird, so reading from keyrings is not trivial.
+The current implementation exports your key from GnuPG, and then decrypts the key, where you end up typing the password twice.

 The other problem is if you inherently trust your remote server.
-Clave is more an experiment if this is a useful compromise in some cases, like a build server.
-Where reproducible packages can be built, and the signed hash verified.
+Clave is more an experiment if this is a useful compromise in some cases (like a build server, where reproducible packages can be built, and the signed hash verified).

 ## Usage